-The provisions his code shall apply to the construction, alteration, movement, enlargement, replacement, repair, equipment, use and occupancy, location, removal and demolition of detached one-and two-family dwellings and townhouses not more than three stories above the grade plane in height with a separate means of egress and their accessory structures not more than three stories above the grade plane in height.

-This code is also applicable to multi-family homes with 3 to 6 dwelling units meeting the definition of a "large home" and subject to the scope limitations specified within this code.
+The provisions of this code shall apply to the construction, alteration, movement, enlargement, replacement, repair, equipment, use and occupancy, location, removal and demolition of detached one-and two-family dwellings and townhouses not more than three stories above the grade plane in height with a separate means of egress and their accessory structures not more than three stories above the grade plane in height.
+This code is also applicable to multi-family homes with 3 to 6 dwelling units meeting the definition of a "plex structure" and subject to the scope limitations specified within this code.
 Existing buildings undergoing repair, alteration or additions, and change of occupancy shall be permitted to comply with the International Existing Building Code as locally amended.

-Add the following definitions to Section R202 in the appropriate alphabetical location:
+Add the following definition to Section R202 in the appropriate alphabetical location:

-Large Home.
+PLEX STRUCTURE.
 A building with three (3) to six (6) attached dwelling units consolidated into a single structure with common walls.
 The building includes a functional street facing primary entrance.
 Dwelling units within the building may be situated either wholly or partially over or under other dwelling units.
+No accessory dwelling units allowed in this structure.